Organized Konfusion

 Organized Konfusion (OK) is an alternative hip hop duo from Queens, New York, composed of Prince Po and Pharoahe Monch.
+They have released the albums Organized Konfusion (1991), Stress: The Extinction Agenda (1994), and The Equinox (1997).

 History

 Recording career

 Group members Prince Po and Pharoahe Monch began their career under the name Simply II Positive MCs.
 Originally, Po was the rapper and Pharoahe was a beatboxer, but after realizing his rhyming skill, Monch joined Po as MC.
 The duo caught the attention of hip hop producer Paul C, who produced a demo for the group in the late 1980s.
 They signed a record deal with a small record company in Queens named Solid Sound Records.
 Two producers named Kevin Osborne and Neal Kelley produced two singles for the group.
 The first was "Memories of Love" in 1987 and the second was "South Side in Effect".
 In 1987, they released "Memories of Love"; however, it did not receive any radio play.
 During that time, Def Jam was considering signing the duo, which led to the group changing its name.
 In an interview with Halftimeonline.net, Monch stated:

 We had shopped the demo to Russell Simmons at Def Jam through Bobbito García and we were hype on the name.
 We had a couple of offers but of course we wanted to sign with Def Jam.
 He turned us down but he turned Nas down too so I didn't feel that bad.
 About two weeks later we see Russell in the club and he revisits the idea and we exchange numbers.
 We call him one time and he was like I’m considering signing the group but first and foremost y'all gotta change that wack ass fucking name!
 What the fuck is that?!
 So we went at it hard with names to come up with some new shit because if Russell said the shit is wack it's wack.
 We were tossing names around and my man Carlos called me.
 He had pulled out the Organized Con Funk Shun record and he was like what y'all think about Organized Konfusion?
 That’s how the name came about.